Algorithms for ridge estimation with convergence guarantees: Extraction of filamentary structures

 \subsection{Practical implementation and illustration of the algorithms}

-For practical implementation, the basic algorithms given above require some additional pre- and post-processing.
+For practical implementation, the basic algorithms given above require a stopping criterion, choice of tuning parameters, and some additional pre- and post-processing.
 This, along with some other aspects that are of some importance in the actual implementation of the algorithms, are discussed in the following.
+In the above two basic algorithms, for each $i$, we stop the iterations when $\|y_i^{j}-y_i^{j-1}\|\leq \varepsilon_{\text{tol}}$ for some small tolerance $\varepsilon_{\text{tol}}>0$, and we use $y_i^{j}$ as the final point, denoted $y_i^*$, for the sequence starting from $y_i^{0}$.
+Here $\varepsilon_{\text{tol}}$ can be chosen as small as possible, with smaller $\varepsilon_{\text{tol}}$ giving better accuracy and heavier computation cost.

+The bandwidth $h$ in the kernel estimators impacts the rate of convergence for ridge estimation.
+Since the ridge is determined by up to the second order derivatives of $f$, it is recommended that the optimal bandwidth for the estimation of the Hessian of $f$ is used for ridge estimation.
+However, if the density on the ridge is completely flat, the ridge becomes a set of degenerate local maxima and then the optimal bandwidth for gradient estimation should be used.
+See \cite{qiao2023confidence}.
+Plug-in and cross-validation approaches are most commonly used for selecting such bandwidths \cite[see][]{chacon2013data}.

+The smoothing parameter $\tau$ used in the Basic Algorithm 2 can be chosen as small as possible.
+In fact, our theoretical results in Theorem~\ref{main1} suggests that $\tau$ will not change the rate of convergence for ridge estimation as along as $\tau=O(h)\to0$.
+However, if the goal is to approximate $\text{Ridge}(\wh f)$ through the Basic Algorithm 2, then $\tau$ should be much smaller than $h$.
+In practice, the computation of the integral in \eqref{smoothed-ridgeness} can be done using numerical methods.
+For example, one can evaluate $\wh \eta$ on a grid, and based on this, \eqref{smoothed-ridgeness} can be approximated by a Riemann sum (see \eqref{RiemannSum}).
+If the kernel $L$ has bounded support, then $\tau$ determines the number of grid points near $x$ effectively used in the approximation.
+The interplay between the grid size and $\tau$ again leads to a question between balancing accuracy and computation cost.

+The step size $a$ plays a similar role as the learning rate in gradient descent.
+It is well-known that if such a hyper-parameter is too large, then a overshooting problem can occur.
+Usually it is safer to use a small $a$ to achieve convergence of the algorithms, with the downside of slow convergence speed.
+To find a balance and determine a good value of $a$, one can use trial and error, which is in fact a commonly used approach for choosing the learning rate for gradient descent~\citep{bengio2012practical}.

-In practice our algorithms can suffer from the following two challenges.
+In practice our algorithms can encounter the following two challenges.
 The first is posed by low density regions, where the estimated density tends to be flat leading to possible spurious ridge points identified by the algorithms.
+We note that this challenge is faced by all ridge estimation algorithms, due to the fact that ridges are local features which may arise in any low-estimated-density regions as long as the density is positive, even when true ridges do not exist in these regions.
 A second challenge is possible local (but non-global) modes of our ridgeness function $\eta$, which again might lead to spurious ridge points.
+This challenge is relative easy to handle, because the global maximum of $\eta$ is known, which is zero.
+This known maximum provides a way to distinguish between local and global modes of $\eta$.
 We address these challenges by introducing the following pre-processing and post-processing steps.